mesosphere/marathon/docs/docs/unreachable.md

 # Unreachable Strategy

 In a distribution systems architecture such as Apache Mesos or DC/OS, it is often necessary to have a strategy for what to do if a node or task becomes unreachable.
-Unreachable in this sense meaning Mesos is unable to get status information about the task because it is no longer able to communicate to the agent.
+Unreachable in this sense means Mesos is unable to get status information about the task because it is no longer able to communicate to the agent.
 One strategy is to react slowly to the unreachable event assuming there is network issue (that doesn't affect the users of the underlying service), or the task is a process that can run in isolation.
 Another strategy is to be more aggressive and assume recovery is needed.